robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 Because by the time everyone else notices it's inevitable, you'll already be building what comes next.

-Just get out there and build, while everyone's debating the implications.
+Just get out there and build something interesting, while everyone's debating the implications.
 The real opportunity is in imagining what happens when nobody notices anymore.